 The CIA has partnered with other leading institutions to launch new learning and sharing on critical issues involving sustainability and food ethics.
 Such research advances at the college have included the Menu Research and Flavor Discovery initiative and the college’s collaboration with the University of California, Davis on food sourcing and sustainability.

-During the American Food Studies concentration, students in the college’s bachelor’s degree program are introduced to the philosophy, key concepts, and practices at the center of the farm-to-table movement.
+During the Farm-to-Table concentration, students in the college’s bachelor’s degree program are introduced to the philosophy, key concepts, and practices at the center of the farm-to-table movement.
 These students will spend a full semester at the Napa Valley campus of the top culinary school in California, The Culinary Institute of America.
 The concentration's conservatory-like model will bring together masters (celebrity chefs, stars and CIA faculty) and scholars in a dynamic learning environment.

 With its 800-seat Ecolab Auditorium and state-of-the-art conference facilities, the CIA’s Marriott Pavilion brings more professionals and visitors to the New York campus than ever before.
 The Pavilion provides a wide variery of new educational experiences for our students, and hosts a number of conferences with local growers, sustainability seminars, and other such important industry initiatives.

 Only one college—The Culinary Institute of America—has advanced the food professions and the American diet for over 65 years.
 And the CIA vigorously carries forward this legacy of leadership in its education programs, research, and service—and through the global impact of its 49,000-plus alumni.

 With the support of the foodservice and hospitality industry, the CIA continues to lead the way, inspiring excellence the world over.
 We are confident that the future has never looked better for the world's premier culinary college and its graduates.